wwwted/Oracle-Cloud/kubernetes-mysql/k8s_innodb_cluster.md

 cluster.addInstance('idcAdmin@mysql-innodb-cluster-2:3306',{password:'idcAdmin',recoveryMethod:'clone'});
 cluster.status()
 ```
-Done, you should now have a running InnoDB Cluster using statefulSets on Kubernetes.
+Done, you should now have a running InnoDB Cluster using StatefulSets on Kubernetes.

 ##### Simulate a failure
 Look at cluster status, login to mysql shell: